MunGell/awesome-for-beginners/CONTRIBUTING.md

        - **New  Technologies**: New technologies are welcomed, all you need to do is add them and a new heading will be generated for them.
 4. Describe your changes concisely in the commit message.
 5. Click **"Propose changes"** to create a new branch and open a Pull Request (PR).

-GitHub will guide you through the rest of the process to submit your PR.
-Ensure your PR's content (especially the title) is understandable, descriptive and relevant.

-If your suggest repository uses a non-obvious beginner-friendly issue label, ensure to link to confirmation or proof that the label is beginner friendly.

 ---

 ### 2. **Submitting a Pull Request (PR)**
 1. After proposing changes, GitHub will guide you through creating a PR.
-2. Fill out the PR form with a clear description of your changes.
+2. Fill out the PR form, ensuring its content (especially the title) is understandable, descriptive and relevant.
+3. If your suggest repository uses a non-obvious beginner-friendly issue label, ensure to link to confirmation or proof that the label is beginner friendly.
-3. Submit the PR and wait for feedback from the maintainers.
+4. Submit the PR and wait for feedback from the maintainers.

 ---

-### 3. **Best Practices**
-- **Follow the Repository Requirements**: Ensure your contribution adheres to the specific requirements of this repository.
-- **Avoid Duplicates**: Check if your suggestion has already been proposed.
-- **Be Clear and Concise**: Provide a detailed description of your changes.

----

-### 4. **Reporting an Issue**
+### 3. **Reporting an Issue**
 If you encounter an issue or have a suggestion that you don't want to implement yourself, open an issue ensuring you provide:
 - A clear description of the problem or suggestion.
 - The expected behavior (if creating a feature request or bug report).